 See ‘Where to Get Help and Information’ for more details.

 You can change your gender on federal formal documents or records by applying to the agency that looks after the document or record that you want to change.

-There are Australian Government Guidelines on recognising gender (see the link further below).
+There are Australian Government Guidelines on recognising gender (see the link further below under ‘Where to Get Help and Information’).
 This means that: